UCAS Personal Statement Writing

 - What attracted you to the particular university

 - Other relevant academic interests and passions which display positive character and personality

-Genuine experiences of extra-curricular clubs, work experience or knowledge around a subject are much more likely to make your personal statement stand out, while admissions officers are also for looking for positive evidence of your character which will make you a productive member of the university
+Genuine experiences of extra-curricular clubs, work experience or knowledge around a subject are much more likely to make your personal statement stand out, while admissions officers are also looking for positive evidence of your character that will make you a productive member of the university.

 How long should my personal statement be?

 The length of a personal statement varies depending on the university, but generally the average length for an undergraduate application is between 400-600 words, around one side of A4 paper or a maximum of 47 lines.
 Certain postgraduate programmes may require a 1000 word personal statement, but this will be clearly specified.